-The Authority will complete its evaluation of the various vehicle technologies for use in new bus fleet for urban areas and will put in place an arrangement to transition to an alternative low emission vehicle type from mid-2019.
+The Authority will complete its evaluation of the various vehicle technologies for use in new bus fleet for urban areas, taking account of the "Clean Vehicles Directive", and will put in place an arrangement to transition to an alternative low emission vehicle type from mid-2019.
 In particular, it will monitor the potential, as the technology matures, for fully electric bus vehicles to be utilised in urban areas, with the benefits of zero tailpipe emissions and low noise levels.